edgedb/edgedb/docs/edgeql/statements/for.rst

     Here, :eql:synopsis:`<output-expr>`
     is an arbitrary expression that is evaluated for every element in a set produced by evaluating the ``FOR`` clause.
-    The results of the evaluation are appended into the result set.
+    The results of the evaluation are appended to the result set.

 .. _ref_eql_forstatement: